sokolovdp/vcard/README.md

 optional arguments:
   -h, --help  show this help message and exit
+  -m          split source vcf file on many single vcard .vcf files, each with .png thumb -a ADD      add additional vcard parameter(s) to parse from .vcf file -s SIZE     thumbs icons size, valid sizes are: 350x200 (default) and
+              700x400
-  -m          split source vcf file on many single vcard .vcf files, each with .png thumb -s SIZE     thumbs icons size, valid sizes are: 350x200 (default) and 700x400 -f FONT     full path of the font file to be used for thumbs -d DIR      directory with thumb files, default: <file>.thumbs -w          show program messages in window, default: text in the standard
+  -f FONT     full path of the font file to be used for thumbs -d DIR      directory with thumb files, default: <file>.thumbs -w          show program messages in window, default: text in the standard output
-              output

 To run vcard_read.py on Ubuntu: